MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     1. **End date** is used to identify the ending time frame of the goal
     1. **Unit** is used to specify which unit you would like to measure in this goal
     1. **Starting value** is used to specify your starting point for the goal
     1. **Source of current value** is used to specify what the source of the current value is, if set to Enter Manually, or where to retrieve the current value from each day.
 The **Source of current value** can be a roll up from other child goals, or as in this scenario, Connected to data.
-Amber selects “**Connect to data**”, and click “**Set up connection**”
+Amber selects “**Connect to data**”, and select “**Set up connection**”

         ![A picture containing rectangle Description automatically generated](./Images/Lab05/L05_image011.png)